MichaelWhyYou/diploma-project/README.md

 # About
 This repository contains the testing framework for my graduation project at Kungsholmens Gymnasium, based on our Natural Sciences Programme and Sustainable Development course.
 It aims to answer the following:

-RQ1: Does the energy consumption of processing differ across different programming languages when performing the same set of tasks?
+RQ1: How does the energy consumption of processing differ across different programming languages when performing the same set of tasks?

 RQ2: Is the faster programming language always the most energy efficient?

-RQ3: How can the choice of programming language lower the environmental impact of big data processing and data mining?
+RQ3: What role does programming language choice play in reducing the energy consumption of big data processing and data mining?

 # Prerequisites
 - **pyRAPL** must be installed.
 Can be installed with pip: `pip install pyRAPL`.